SrujanBommena/capstone4ds_SrujanBommena/SUNNY.md

 4. XGBOOST : To perform a better feature analysis and handling.

-5. MATPLOTLIB AND SEABORN : We use matplotlib and seaborn to mke visualization of the analysis for the better understanding of the data, and as well for exploratory analysis.
+5. MATPLOTLIB AND SEABORN : We use matplotlib and seaborn to make visualization of the analysis for the better understanding of the data, and as well for exploratory analysis.

 ### ETHICAL CONSIDERATIONS
 The dataset contains anonymized patient data to protect privacy.
 Data management needs strict ethical treatment alongside equal model prediction distribution and unbiased healthcare choices must be ensured.

-## EXPREIMENTAL PROCEDURE
+## ANALYTICAL PROCEDURES

 This project includes various steps to be considered as follows;

-**INSTALL LIBRARIES**
+- Data Import :
+The necessary Python libraries should be imported: ( pandas, numpy, matplotlib and seaborn, sklearn, xgboost).

+Load the dataset using pandas.read_csv().

+- Data Analysis :
+Inspect data structure using df.head(), df.info(), and df.describe().
+Identify missing values with df.isnull().sum() Research patterns in variables distributions by using histograms for continuous attributes together with bar plots for discrete variables.
+Establish correlation heatmaps for detecting multicollinearity within the dataset.

+- Data Preprocessing :
+Impute missing values through median and mode imputatoins for numerical,categorical values.
+Encode categorical variables, normalize numerical variables

+- Feature selection :
+Use feature_importances_ from XGBoost or coefficients from Logistic Regression for selecting the most influential predictors.

+- Data splitting :
+We mus split the data into training and testing sets using '''train_test_spli()'''. stratifying the data to maintain class balance

+- Model training :
+Traing and fit each models separately.

+- Model evaluation :
+Using the models predicting the outcomes of the sets. and analysing the generated F1- score, AUC, confusion matrices, heatmaps.

+**STEP 1 : INSTALL LIBRARIES**
 ```
 import pandas as pd
 import numpy as np